JCGithu/StreamNovel/Outline.md

 * Chapter 15:

-* Chapter 16: She is offered to join the great evil.
+* Chapter 16: She is offered to join the great evil, with offer of returning her memories.

 * Chapter 17: